iled/gsimcli/docs/gui.rst

 ^^^^

 The data set name.
-If `header`_ is enabled, it will automatically extract the first line of the data file into this field.
+If `header`_ is enabled, it will automatically extract the first line of the data file into this field, but it will remain editable.

 Variables
 ^^^^^^^^^